Ayoubkassi/Dotnet-Microservices-Platforme/README.md

 -Typically used between services
--Event bus is often used (we'll be using RabbitMQ) -Services don't need to know about each other, just the bus
+-Event bus is often used (we'll be using RabbitMQ) -Services don't need to know about each other, just the bus -introduces its own

+restart a deployment after pushing a new docker image :
+>kubectl rollout restart deployment platforms-depl